 - Add the garlic and cook for 1 minute.

-- Add all gravy ingredients except the cornstarch and cold butter.
+- Add all remaining gravy ingredients except the cornstarch mixture and remaining cold butter.
 Bring to a boil.

-- Whisk in the cornstarch a little at a time.
+- Combine the corn starch and cold water.
+Whisk into the sauce, a little at a time.
 Stir continuously.
+Continue until your desired consistency is obtained.

 - Optional: Swirl in 1 Tablespoon of COLD butter at the end, this is called “Monter au Beurre” and it adds a smooth, velvety finish to sauces and gravies.